ams1347/collector-mobile-app/README.md

 #Known bugs/issues
 * App crashes when selecting "My Collection" menu item when the user does not have any items in their personal collection yet.
+* Can't select any year past 2020 when creating a new game.

 #Improvements to be made
 From Dr. Lucas Layman: